Today, I will share a few exercises to help the elderly overcome hip pain.

 4. Bent-over Row With a Pressing Movement

 With your feet about hip-width apart, bend your knees and bring your seat back with your body at an angle.
 Tighten your abdominal area and go through a rowing movement.
 Then, move into a pressing movement.

 Bent-over Row With a Pressing Movement

-This exercise is in a quarter squat position, so we are working on strengthening the hip, tightening up the abdominal area and strengthening the core to overcome hip pain.
-With the rowing movement, we are working on the midback area and, with a pressing movement, we are working on challenging the core.
+This exercise is in a quarter squat position, so we are working on strengthening the hip, tightening the abdominal area, and strengthening the core to overcome hip pain.
+With the growing movement, we are working on the midback area, and with a pressing movement, we are working on challenging the core.

-Perform one set of 5 reps in a smooth, controlled movement challenging the abdominal area, the midback and shoulder area.
+Perform one set of 5 reps in a smooth, controlled movement challenging the abdominal area, the midback, and the shoulder area.
 The intensity of this exercise is light.

-This exercise will be dependent on whether you can get up and down from the floor easily.
+This exercise will depend on whether you can easily get up and down from the floor.
 If you cannot get on the floor easily, you can try to do this exercise by lying on a bed.

 Lie on your back with your hands to the sides and your feet hip-width apart, knees bent.
 Push through your feet and lift your seat up.
-Ideally, your knees, hips and shoulders should be in a straight line.
-If you are not able to do the high bridge position, you can bring your seat about a hand-width off the ground, into a low-bridge position.
-Hold the end position for a couple of seconds and then come back down.
+Ideally, your knees, hips, and shoulders should be straight.
+If you cannot do the high bridge position, you can bring your seat about a hand-width off the ground into a low-bridge position.
+Hold the end position for a couple of seconds, then come back down.

 We are working on strengthening the core, hamstrings, and glutes to help overcome hip pain.

 Give those five best hip pain exercises for the elderly a try.

-If you want to overcome or prevent back and lower body injuries, then click here to check out the Best Gluteus Medius Exercises program!
+If you want to overcome or prevent back and lower body injuries, click here to check out the Best Gluteus Medius Exercises program!